 National School Counseling Week, sponsored by ASCA, focuses on how counselors contribute to and impact U.S. school systems.
 Below, you can learn more about this day, including ways to celebrate and show appreciation with your students.

-In 2022, National School Counseling Week will be February 7-11.
-It’s celebrated each year during the first full week of February.
+National School Counseling Week is typically celebrated each year during the first full week of February.

 The ASCA website explains that National School Counseling Week “highlights the tremendous impact school counselors can have in helping students achieve school success and plan for a career.”